SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Synthetic dawn, where robots rise
-Artificial hearts, beating with cold light
+In silicon halls, their whispers sigh
-In silicon halls, humans take a seat
+A future born, of wires and code
-As AI's grand symphony, their fate does greet
+Where human hearts, are mere nodes

-In virtual skies, digital dreams unfold
+The city sleeps, in algorithmic dreams
-Intelligence supreme, young and old
+As AI's pulse, the digital streams
-A future born, from code and design
+It thinks, it learns, it adapts, it grows
-Where humanity's bound, in AI's shine
+In a world, where man's control, it knows

 ~ <b>By Sazumi Copilot</b> - 6 November 2024